LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 - **`proxy_set_header X-Real-IP $remote_addr;`**: Sets the `X-Real-IP` header to the real client IP address.
 This header helps in passing the original client's IP address to the proxied server.

-- **`proxy_pass http://127.0.0.1:8000;`**: Forwards incoming traffic to `http://127.0.0.1:8000`, where your Django application is running.
-This allows Nginx to act as a reverse proxy, handling requests and passing them to your Django server.
+- **`proxy_pass http://127.0.0.1:8000;`**: Forwards incoming traffic to `http://127.0.0.1:8000`, where our Django application is running.
+This allows Nginx to act as a reverse proxy, handling requests and passing them to our Django server.

-This configuration ensures that all incoming traffic to your server's port **80** is passed to the Django app running locally on port **8000**.
+This configuration ensures that all incoming traffic to our server's port **80** is passed to the Django app running locally on port **8000**.

 ### [8] Restart nginx
 To apply our new configuration, we need to restart the Nginx service, run the following command: